xcart/xcart-docs/_pages/kb_en/taxes/canadian_taxes/index.md

 The three territories of Canada (Yukon, Northwest Territories and Nunavut) and province of Alberta do not have territorial sales taxes and collect the GST only.

+In an X-Cart based store, Canadian taxes can be configured using one of the following X-Cart addons:

-Taxes for Canada can be set up manually in X-Cart using the {% link "Canadian Taxes" ref_hxmof6xX %} addon.
-X-Cart Canadian taxes addon comes with the predefined privincial tax rates and automatically displays the correct tax name to a customer at checkout based on the customer’s province.
-A store admin can edit tax rates for each province if necessary and also set several taxes for a province based on customers memberships.
+   * **[Canadian Taxes](https://market.x-cart.com/addons/canadian-taxes.html)** - an addon for manual configuration of Canadian taxes (GST, PST, QST or HST).
+The addon comes with the privincial tax rates pre-configured and automatically displays the correct tax name to a customer at checkout based on the customer’s province.
+If required, a store administrator can edit the tax rates for each province, as well as set several taxes for a province based on customer memberships.
+See the {% link "Canadian Taxes addon manual" ref_08gXAvpC %}.

+   * **[AvaTax Sales Tax Automation](https://market.x-cart.com/addons/avatax-sales-tax-automation.html)** - an addon for integration with AvaTax, a sales tax automation service by Avalara.
+See {% link "AvaTax Sales Tax Automation addon manual" ref_6880bVvi %}.

+_Related pages:_

+* {% link "Canadian Taxes Addon" ref_08gXAvpC %}.
-To automate tax calculation and setup Canada based businesses can use the {% link "AvaTax Sales Tax Automation" ref_6880bVvi %} addon.
+* {% link "AvaTax Sales Tax Automation Addon" ref_6880bVvi %}

-_In this section_:

-*  {% link "Configuring Taxes for a X-Cart Store in Canada" ref_5kka3e2k %}